-Madison Bumgarner threw a no-hitter—actually no, he didn’t.
+Madison Bumgarner throws a no-hitter—actually no, he doesn’t.
 Pick your side.
 In the second game of a seven-inning doubleheader at Atlanta, the veteran Arizona pitcher—who came into the game having posted a 7.16 ERA in 13 career starts with the Diamondbacks—faces the minimum 21 batters through seven no-hit innings, with just one batter (Ozzie Albies) reaching via error before being erased on a double play.
-There would be no eighth or ninth inning for Bumgarner, as pandemic-era rules still are in effect for all doubleheaders to consist of two seven-inning games; he had only 98 pitches thrown on the day and could have made it through nine.
+There will be no eighth or ninth inning for Bumgarner, as pandemic-era rules are still in effect for all doubleheaders to consist of two seven-inning games; he has only 98 pitches thrown on the day and could have made it through nine.
 But as soon as he completes the “faux-no”—a 7-0 Arizona win—the Twitterverse lights up with reasonable arguments on both sides debating whether Bumgarner’s gem should go in the record book as an official no-hitter.
 MLB pre-emptively opined on the matter and, sticking to its policy of the last 30, said that a no-hitter must be official only after nine or more complete-game innings.
 Which is strange, because MLB does give Bumgarner credit for a seven-inning complete game.

 Our view?
 We agree with MLB.
 We’ve never considered shortened no-hitters of seven or fewer innings in the past—so why should we now?
 (We do give credit to Andy Hawkins’ eight-inning no-hit loss in 1990, because that game was played to a complete, nine-inning conclusion.)
 Meanwhile, we’ll continue to plug our noses, absorb the silly pandemic rules of the day and hope that, starting in 2022, we’ll be back to a truer normal with all games set for nine innings and no more gift runners on second.

 The Bumgarner no-no is just half of an utterly miserable day for the Braves.
-In the first game, the Diamondbacks’ Zac Gallen himself takes a no-hitter into the sixth, allowing just one hit in his own “complete-game,” seven-inning shutout won by Arizona, 5-0.
+In the first game, the Diamondbacks’ Zac Gallen himself takes a no-hitter into the sixth, allowing just one hit in his own “complete-game” seven-inning shutout won by Arizona, 5-0.
 The one hit posted by the Braves—a single by Freddie Freeman—over both games is the fewest ever recorded in a twinbill.
 But an asterisk should still be applied, since the Braves only we’re given 14 innings, not the normal 18 given to teams in more authentic baseball times.